souravbhabesh/Data_Science_NYC_Fare/README.md

 - Estimator code has been packaged into model.py and task.py which are submitted to the CMLE
 - RMSE on validation dataset is again aroun 4.75 as expected.

+# TensorBoard
+- Progress in tensorflow can be monitored using tensorboard
+- Valid RMSE vs Step size shows RMSE going down as training progresses